integreat-io/integreat-transporter-mongodb/README.md

 There are also two special operands: `isset` and `notset`.
 They will match when a field is set or not.

+To do a match on objects in an array, use the `match` operand.
+This will match any document with an array at `path` that contains an object with the properties specified in `value` or `param`.
+This uses MongoDB's `$elemMatch` operator under the hood.

 To do a text search in the text index set up for th collection, use the `search` operand and set `value` to search string or `param` to the parameter that holds the search string.
 See MongoDb docs for more on